UFO's Rules

 - Questions?
 Call Sandy @ 620-792-9984 or Vicki @ 816-560-0749

-1st Saturday Virtual Sew Day (Zoom)
+1st Saturday Virtual Sew Day over Zoom

-Always the 1st Saturday of the month from 10-2pm CST on ZOOM.
+Always the 1st Saturday of the month from 10-1pm CST on ZOOM.

 Join us the first Saturday of each month for an all-day Zoom Sew Day.
 We go from 10am to 2pm (and often longer).
 Work on your favorite project from the comfort of your sewing room or lazy chair!
 We chat, give advice, show projects and have a great time!!!
 It's a great way to get to know others in the guild.
 The current Zoom link is always available from our Members Only page and is posted every month on our Facebook Featured page.

-Always the 1st Saturday of the month from 10-2pm CST on ZOOM.
+Always the 1st Saturday of the month from 10-1pm CST on ZOOM.

 Join us the first Saturday of each month for an all-day Zoom Sew Day.
 We go from 10am to 2pm (and often longer).
 Work on your favorite project from the comfort of your sewing room or lazy chair!
 We chat, give advice, show projects and have a great time!!!
 It's a great way to get to know others in the guild.
 The current Zoom link is always available from our Members Only page and is posted every month on our Facebook Featured page.